davidhaselb/Circles/README.md

 ## Circles is Free/Libre Open Source Software

-The source code of Circles is released under the BSD License and can be checked out at GitHub.
-Please support this project by buying the app in the Mac AppStore or by donating via PayPal.
+The source code of Circles is released under the [BSD License](https://en.wikipedia.org/wiki/BSD_licenses) and can be checked out at [GitHub](https://github.com/davidhaselb/Circles).
+Please support this project by [donating via PayPal](http://www.unet.univie.ac.at/~a0206600/TranscriptionsDonate.html).

 Thanks to all supporters!
-GitHubLink

-PayPalDonations

 Enjoy using Circles!

 ## Screenshot